flextype/flextype.org/site/pages/documentation/basics/installation/page.md

 composer create-project flextype/flextype
 ```

-Also you may need to install vendor libs for Default Theme
+Also you may need to install vendor libs for default Simple Theme
 ```
-cd /flextype/themes/default
+cd /flextype/site/themes/simple
 bower install
 ```